bcgov/elucidate/README.md

 data or plotting object (e.g. ggplot2 or plotly) so they are compatible with the pipe operator from the [magrittr](https://magrittr.tidyverse.org/reference/pipe.html) package for easy integration into data processing pipelines.
+For convenience, the pipe operator is also imported when elucidate is loaded.

 ## Installation